citp/privacy-policy-historical/f/fo/fob/foboko.com.md

 The Company regularly reviews its compliance with this Privacy Policy.
 Please direct any questions or concerns regarding this Privacy Policy or the Company’s treatment of personal information and/or payment information by contacting us using our support contact form found at our [contact form](https://web.archive.org/help/contact) or by writing to us at:

-> Paradise Publishers Inc.
+> Senad Santic
->  112 North Curry Street
+>  Norra Dragspelsgatan 6
->  Carson City
+>  Västra Frölunda
->  Nevada
+>  Västra Götaland
->  89703-4934 USA
+>  42143 Sweden

 When we receive formal written complaints at this address, it is our policy to contact the complaining user regarding his or her concerns.